The amount of time you have to escape a house fire has greatly decreased in the past few decades:

 Have a fire escape plan

 Remember: Crawl low under any toxic smoke when escaping – heavy smoke and poisonous gases collect first along the ceiling and get lower and lower as the fire builds.
-Reinforce how hot the smoke filled air may be and that after a few gulps you can damage your lungs, pass out or even die.
+Reinforce how hot the smoke-filled air may be and that after a few gulps you can damage your lungs, pass out or even die.

 Do a “Blindfold Test”

-Pick a room that you feel that you may get trapped in or a bedroom.
+Pick a room that you feel that you could get trapped in or a bedroom.
 Picture in your mind that the room is very hot and filled with heavy dark smoke, that you can’t even see where the door is.
 Think that you must get out safely and what path you will escape by.

 Now put on a blindfold and lower yourself to the floor.
-Crawl along the floor blindfolded, imagining your path in your mind; the barriers and obstacles that you will encounter and how you will navigate around them.
+Crawl along the floor blindfolded, imagining your path in your mind, the barriers and obstacles that you will encounter and how you will navigate around them.

 After you have done this exercise evaluate what you might do differently and if you feel that there is room for improvement, do it again.